FlipCalculator.io - Free Real Estate Flip Calculator

 What is the 70% rule in house flipping?

-How long does it take to flip a house?
+How long does a house flip take?

-What are buying costs in real estate flipping?
+What are buying costs and selling costs?